fleabitdev/glsp/website/input/reference/src/compilation.md

 	; it to the compile![] macro, rather than glsp::load_and_compile.
 	(my-sound-library:init)

+	; this macro stores data in a global variable during expansion, but global ; variables are not serialized by compile![] or glsp::load_and_compile, so ; the global will be empty when the expanded code is actually executed.
+	(defmacro logged (form)
+	  (push! :log form)
+	  form)

 The simplest way to protect yourself against this is to use [`compile!`] rather than [`glsp::load_and_compile`], and perform all of your loading immediately after calling [`Runtime::new`], before binding libraries or doing anything else which might modify the